Materials-Consortia/OPTIMADE/optimade.rst

       Note that concentrations are uncorrelated between different site (even of the same species).

+    - **attached**: OPTIONAL; if provided MUST be a list of length 1 or more of strings of chemical symbols for the elements attached to this site, or "X" for a non-chemical element.
+    - **nattached**: OPTIONAL; if provided MUST be a list of length 1 or more of integers indicating the number of attached atoms of the kind specified in the value of the :field:`attached` key.

+      The implementation MUST include either both or none of the :field:`attached` and :field:`nattached` keys, and if they are provided, they MUST be of the same length.
+      Furthermore, if they are provided, the `structure_features`_ property MUST include the string :val:`site_attachments`.

     - **mass**: OPTIONAL.
 If present MUST be a float expressed in a.m.u.
     - **original\_name**: OPTIONAL.
 Can be any valid Unicode string, and SHOULD contain (if specified) the name of the species that is used internally in the source database.